fadhly-permata/flutter_money_formatter/README.md

     ..spaceBetweenSymbolAndNumber = true;
 ```

-Of course, you don't need to change the whole notation above.
-By default the parameters above have the default values as follows:
+Of course, you don't need to change the whole properties like on above sample.
+By default the properties above have the default values as follows:

 | Notation                      | Data Type                         | Default Value                 | Description   |